Johfiyeh: History

 The small village Johfiyeh has been thriving from the Stone Age until the Ottoman Empire, it was one of the largest urban and population centers until the advent of the ten Roman fortified cities of Decapolis in the Roman era.
 It is believed that most of its historic ruins and buildings collapsed after the earthquake which hit the region in 747 AD and the earthquakes that followed.

 Johfiyeh strategically located on a hill overseeing the mountainous Hauran plains, overlooking the Golan Heights and Mount Hermon and the Sea of Galilee, and overlooking the beginning of the mountains of Ajloun to the south.
 It is what gave it its importance through the ages.

 "Jehvip" originated in the Stone Age, as evidenced by surveys and archaeological discoveries.
 It flourished in the Iron Age and the Bronze Age as evidenced by late artifacts found in the Tell Johfiyeh.
 Johfiyeh is found in Greek inscriptions, as well as remains of marble and pottery belonging to the Hellenistic era and the beginning of the Roman era, which indicates the prosperity of it during that era.

-It continued prosperous and was one of the Romanian colonies as evidenced by the archeological foundings like sculptures, coins and pottery found in the site of Tell Johfiyeh.
+It continued prosperous and was one of the Romanian colonies as evidenced by the archeological findings like sculptures, coins and pottery found in the site of Tell Johfiyeh.

 Johfiyeh is believed to have been a shelter, during the period of the Byzantines, for those who had converted to Christianity.
-This is clear from the monuments like the Byzantian church, which dates back to the sixth century AD, besides the distinctive floor mosaic color and the remnants of the lime.
+This is clear from the monuments like the Byzantine church, which dates back to the sixth century AD, besides the distinctive floor mosaic color and the remnants of the lime.
 This not mentioning the Byzantine cemetery that extends from the western site of the ancient church until "Karm-At'toot" berries garden to the south of the current Uthman ibn Affan mosque.

 During the Umayyad Caliphate, Johfiyeh was of great importance for the rulers, for it is believed that the Umayyad rulers were visiting Johfiyeh for hunting and to enjoy the beauty of nature.
 A lot of glassware and pottery belonging to the Umayyad era has been found.

 Johfiyeh began to lose its importance after transferring center of the Islamic caliphate to Baghdad, as most towns in the Syria region (Sham).
 However, Johfiyeh is mentioned in the Ottoman tax records, which means it continued to be inhabited and cultivated during that time and up till today.

 In 1596 it appeared in the Ottoman tax registers named as Juhfiyya, situated in the nahiya (subdistrict) of Bani al-Asar, part of the Sanjak of Hawran.
 It had 40 households and 21 bachelors; all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products; including wheat, barley, summer crops, vineyards/fruit trees, goats and bee-hives.
 The total tax was 5,999 akçe.